Sundance Inn and Saloon

 Sundance certainly aims to entertain guests.
-The wooden floored bar-restaurant downstairs hosts weekly quizzes and you can demonstrate your misspent youth at the slate pool table.
-While there may be no waterfall to jump off, there is a small pool to dip your toes into on a sunny afternoon in the bijou courtyard out back.
-Free WiFi throughout is typically considerate, as is the computer terminal bar-side for the laptop deficient.
+The wooden floored bar-restaurant downstairs hosts weekly quizzes, open mic nights and live gigs, and you can demonstrate your misspent youth at the slate pool table.
+While there may be no waterfall to jump off, there is a small pool to dip your toes into on a sunny afternoon in the small courtyard out back.
+If that’s too social, there’s a computer that is free to use.

 Sundance has a low-key friendliness which reflects the general ambiance of the street.
-Worth booking ahead to get one of the 11 rooms, it’s ideal for flashpackers who want a bit of comfort and easy access to the city.
+It’s worth booking ahead to ensure you do get one of the 11 rooms.
+It hits a point somewhere between backpacker and flashpacker, and is ideal for those who want a bit of comfort and easy access to the city.
 Proximity to the bar and the possibility of some night noise makes it less of a family option.
 Those who prefer to forfeit big TVs and interesting decor to save a few dollars should try Super Star Hotel or Last Home Guesthouse, a few hundred metres down the road.

 Make a reservation online now

 Contact details:61 AB Street 172, Phnom Penh.
 T: (016) 802 090

 Email them at: email@example.com

 Added to Travelfish on: 4th January, 2013